laboon/ebook/text/98_glossary_of_terms.md

 __Explicit boundary value__: A __boundary value__ explicitly called out by the system requirements.
 For example, requirements for an automated thermometer may state the system will turn on the DANGER light when the registered temperature is 102 degrees or over.
 The explicit boundary values would be 101 and 102.
 Contrast with __implicit boundary value__.

 __Exploit__: A program or piece of data which takes advantage of a vulnerability.
 A vulnerability is "strictly theoretical" until somebody develops a way to exploit it.

+__Exploratory testing__: An informal style of testing, where the goal is often both to learn about the system by testing it as well as find defects.

 __Externally consistent (requirements)__: The property of having the system be consistent with requirements of other systems or of the universe.
 For example, having a system which mandates that the system will be able to communicate with a base on Pluto instantaneously would require faster-than-light communication, and would thus be inconsistent with the laws of this universe.